 Inspired either by preconceived concepts or raw impulse, I begin by making random marks on the canvas.
 As the composition develops, I make adjustments to areas that make me uncomfortable.
 The process is repeated layer by layer as I respond with free-sweeping gestures that emanate from Spirit.
 This unusual painting method is direct.
 It essentially channels spiritual, subconscious and emotional memory into visual form.
 Oftentimes, creating a pleasing composition requires turning chaos into order using both additive and subtractive methods.
 The process is both healing and freeing as I work with oil, or various forms of acrylic paint, art crayons and sometimes tissue on canvas or fabric.
 The result IS the experience itself.
 I am always surprised by the images that demand (and succeed) to be expressed!
 As I continue to expand through this introspective work, my hope is that the work motivates contemplation, conversation, and perhaps - personal growth.

-I’ve studied at F.I.T.
-(New York City), The School of Visual Arts (New York City), Central Piedmont Community College (Charlotte, NC) - and independently with Louise Farley, Lee Baumgarten, Walter Stanford, and Steve Aimone.
+In addition to earning a B.A. in Commercial Art from The City College of New York (CUNY) - I’ve studied at F.I.T.
+(New York City), The School of Visual Arts (New York City), Central Piedmont Community College (Charlotte, NC) - and independently with artists Louise Farley, Lee Baumgarten, Walter Stanford, and Steve Aimone.

 · SouthEnd ARTS at the Trolley, December 2018